 The perforating cutaneous nerve originates from the sacral plexus (S2, S3).
 It pierces the lower part of sacrotuberous ligament and after that winds around the lower border of gluteus maximus to supplies the skin of the posteroinferior quadrant of the gluteal region.

 Intramuscular Injection in Gluteal Region

-The gluteal region is just one of the commonest ssites of intramuscular injection of drugs.
-It’s provided in the gluteus medius muscle at this site.
+The gluteal region is just one of the commonest sites of intramuscular injection of drugs.
+It’s supplied in the gluteus medius muscle at this site.
 If given at random it might damage the sciatic nerve.
-It’s safe only when it’s provided in the upper lateral quadrant of the gluteal region or above the line going PSIS to the upper border of greater trochanter.
+It’s safe only when it’s supplied in the upper lateral quadrant of the gluteal region or above the line going PSIS to the upper border of greater trochanter.
 This line roughly corresponds to the upper border of the gluteus maximus.

 Sciatic Nerve Block

-The sciatic nerve is blocked by injecting an anesthetic agent several centimeters below the midpoint of the line joining the PSIS and the upper border of the higher trochanter.
+The sciatic nerve is blocked by injecting an anesthetic agent several centimetres below the midpoint of the line joining the PSIS and the upper border of the higher trochanter.

 It’s a clinical conditioncharacterized by pain in buttock because of compression of the sciatic nerve by the piriformis.
 It normally takes place in sports that need excessive usage of gluteal muscles (example, ice skaters, cyclists, etc.), causing hypertrophy or spasm of piriformis.